When can I submit an application for the Property Tax Postponement (PTP) Program?

 What happens if I pay my property taxes before my PTP application is approved?
 What if my lender makes a duplicate payment?

-If the county tax collector receives payment from a PTP applicant or PTP applicant’s lender before the PTP application is approved and the State Controller makes a payment, the duplicate property tax payment will be refunded to the PTP Program and applied to the PTP account balance.
-If a PTP applicant or PTP applicant’s lender makes a payment to the county tax collector after a PTP payment has been received from the State Controller, the duplicate payment will be refunded to the payor.
+State law requires all duplicate PTP payments be refunded by the county to the taxpayer.
 The property owner is responsible for paying their property taxes to the county by the due date.
 The State Controller is not responsible for any fees, interest, or penalties the county may assess as a result of late payments while a PTP application is pending.

 Are mobilehomes, modular homes, or manufactured homes eligible for this program?
 If the manufactured, mobile, or modular home is on a permanent foundation and is not separately taxed, can it qualify for this program?